szoio/szoio.github.io/_posts/2016-12-08-free-monads-and-event-sourcing.md

 }
 ```

 But we can improve on this.
-The Rolls-Royce solution is to split the algebras completely into separate algebras with their own interpreters.
+A better solution is to split the algebras completely into separate algebras with their own interpreters.

 ```scala
 sealed trait ShipCommandOp[A]